Learning Behavior Specialist I - Special Education (Pre-K - Age 21)

-For Learning Behavioral Specialist majors, real world experience begins immediately as they step onto campus.
-At Bradley, students begin observing local classrooms during the first semester of their freshman year throughout their senior year.
+Learning Behavioral Specialist majors may begin observing in local classrooms during the first semester of their freshman year and continue working with students in the school setting throughout their senior year.
 This opportunity allows students to gain a better understanding of the teaching process and prepares them for student teaching during their final semester.

-The teaching faculty at Bradley has aligned our curriculum with the Illinois Professional Teaching Standards with NCATE standards to ensure the Bradley University coursework, projects, assignments, and experience will prepare students to obtain certification and licensure.
-Faculty also have relationships with several professional development schools where the students may gain experience in those classrooms instead of a lab school setting.
+Bradley’s teacher education faculty aligns the curriculum with the Illinois Professional Teaching standards and with NCATE/CAEP to ensure that Bradley University coursework, projects, assignments, and experiences prepare students to obtain certification and licensure nationwide.
+Bradley faculty cultivate special relationships with eight professional development schools where the students may gain experience in the classroom during their field experiences, novice teaching or student teaching.

-Outside of the classroom, Bradley’s Learning Behavior Specialist majors enjoy many co curricular and cooperative learning experiences, including:
+Outside of the classroom, Bradley’s Learning Behavior Specialist majors enjoy many co-curricular and cooperative learning experiences, including College Live Text software.

 Students are involved in campus chapters of professional organizations, including: